Son of Vulcan: Johnny Mann

-Charlton Comics
+Charlton Comics version

-Son of Vulcan first appeared in Mysteries of Unexplored Worlds #46 (May 1965), retitled Son of Vulcan with issue #49, and was created by writer Pat Masulli and artist Bill Fraccio.
-Charlton staff writer Joe Gill would write most of his stories.
-Predating the Charlton "Action Heroes" line, Son of Vulcan is not properly part of that group.
-His final Charlton story, "The Second Trojan War" in Son of Vulcan # 50 (Jan.
-1966, the last issue, after which the title became Peter Cannon, Thunderbolt for another ten issues), was the first professional work of writer and future Marvel Comics editor-in-chief Roy Thomas, with the previous issue having seen the character being given a new and more ornate costume designed by a young, cover-credited Dave Cockrum.

-History

 The original Charlton character was Johnny Mann, a scrawny but courageous reporter for an international news syndicate who had lost a leg while serving during the Korean War.
 Covering a bloody civil war on the Mediterranean island of Cyprete, he complained aloud while standing in the ruins of an ancient temple that the gods play with men's lives while leaving them defenseless against the forces of war and crime.

 Taking offense, the Roman gods transported him to Mount Olympus where he was put on trial before Jupiter, all-powerful king of the gods, for his impudence.
 The war god Mars argued for his immediate destruction, but Vulcan, lame-legged god of fire and forge, spoke up in his defense, and Venus, goddess of love, agreed with Vulcan.
 In the end, bonding with the orphaned newsman over their similar disabilities, Vulcan agreed to adopt Johnny and share with him god-like powers that would help him fight injustice in the mortal world.

 By calling on Vulcan's aid, Johnny would transform into a superhuman demigod, whole again and mightily muscled and clad in indestructible Roman-style armor and shield with the power to summon both fire and powerful ancient weapons from his adopted father's forge.
 However, it was the judgment of Jupiter that his powers could be removed from him at any time if the gods ever decided he was unworthy of them.
 Mars often plots against him to make him lose favor with Jupiter or destroy him and was exiled from Olympus for this.

 As the Son of Vulcan, Johnny had several adventures where he battled both a jealous Mars and the Asian arch-criminal Dr. Kong (the so-called "meanest man alive" who resembled a cross between Fu Manchu and Dracula) but remained a little-known hero.

+During the "Crisis on Infinite Earths" storyline, Son of Vulcan was seen on New Earth fighting the Anti-Monitor's Shadow Demons alongside Cyborg, Peacemaker of Earth-One, Vigilante, and Wildcat.
+He vanished from existence after the Anti-Monitor was defeated.